Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Methodology

 \subsection{Variational neighbor labels}

-Based on the probabilistic formulation, we further propose variational neighbor labels that incorporate information of the neighboring target samples to estimate pseudo-label distributions that are more robust against domain shifts \cite{iwasawa2021test, jang2022test}.
-On the one hand, introducing variational inference into pseudo-labeling is natural and convenient under the proposed probabilistic formulation.
-On the other hand, to generate pseudo labels that are more accurate and calibrated for more robust generalization, it is necessary to incorporate more target information.
+We rely on variational inference to approximate the true posterior of the probabilistic pseudo labels, in which we introduce more neighboring target information and categorical information during training.
+Introducing variational inference into pseudo-labeling is natural and convenient under the proposed probabilistic formulation.
+However, to generate pseudo labels that are more accurate and calibrated for more robust generalization, it is necessary to incorporate more target information.
 Assume that we have a mini-batch of target data $\mathbf{X}_{t}{=}\left \{{\x_{t}^i} \right \}_{i=1}^{M}$, we reformulate eq.~(\ref{pttap}) as:

 As in eq.~(\ref{pttap}), $\btheta^*_{t}$ is the MAP value of $p(\btheta_{t}|\hat{\y}_{t}, \x_{t}, \btheta_{s})$.
-We introduce the latent variable $\w_{t}$ to integrate the information of the neighboring target samples $\mathbf{X}_{t}$ as shown in Figure~\ref{fig2:model}.
+We introduce the latent variable $\w_{t}$ to integrate the information of the neighboring target samples $\mathbf{X}_{t}$ as shown in Figure~\ref{fig2:model} (c).
 To facilitate the estimation of the variational neighbor labels, we set the prior distribution as:

 where $p_{\bphi}(\w_{t}|\btheta_{s}, \mathbf{X}_{t})$ is generated by the features of $\mathbf{X}_{t}$ together with their output values based on $\btheta_{s}$.
 In detail, to explore the information of neighboring target samples, we first generate the predictions of $\mathbf{X}_t$ by the source-trained model $\btheta_s$.
 Then we estimate the averaged target features of each category according to the source-model predictions.
 The latent variable $\w_t$ is obtained by the model $\bphi$ with the averaged features as the input.
-This procedure is presented by the distribution $ p_{\bphi} (\w_t | \btheta_s, \mathbf{X}_t)$ in eq.~(\ref{pr}).
+Therefore, $\w_t$ contains the categorical information of the target features and can be treated as an updated classifier with more target information.
 The variational neighbor labels $\hat{\y}_t$ are obtained by classifying the target samples using $\w_t$.
 Rather than directly using the source model $\btheta_{s}$, we estimate $\hat{\y}_{t}$ from the latent variable $\w_{t}$, which integrates the information of neighboring target samples to be more accurate and reliable.

 To approximate the true posterior of the joint distribution $p(\hat{\y}_{t}, \w_{t})$ and incorporate more representative target information, we design a variational posterior $q(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t}, \mathbf{Y}_{t})$ to supervise the prior distribution $p(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t})$ during training: